Scherzer, Nats win 9-4, stop Braves’ 9-game winning streak

 Soroka (11-4) gave up four runs and seven hits in six innings.
 Atlanta had won its previous 13 home games.

+“It was kind of Jekyll and Hyde outing,” said Soroka, who has allowed five homers in his last two starts.
+“I made some really good pitches.
+I made a couple of bad ones and ended up paying for it.”

-Washington, which outhit the Braves 17-7, went ahead when Eaton hit a two-run homer on Siroka’s fifth pitch.
+Washington, which outhit the Braves 17-7, went ahead when Eaton hit a two-run homer on Soroka’s fifth pitch.
 Gomes homered in the second and Matt Joyce went deep in the bottom half, but Soto made it 4-1 in the third with his 33rd homer, an opposite-field drive to left.

 Cabrera, who had four hits, had a two-run double in the seventh as Washington opened an 8-1 lead.